Char2Subword: Extending the Subword Embedding Space Using Robust Character Compositionality: Experiments

-Once the char2subword module is adapted to mBERT, we benchmark the model in the full and hybrid modes (see Section \ref{ch9:sec:ch2sw_finetune}) using the linguistic code-switching evaluation (LinCE) benchmark \citep{aguilar-etal-2020-lince}.
-In particular, we focus on the sequence labeling tasks from LinCE: language identification (LID), part-of-speech (POS) tagging, and named entity recognition (NER).
+\paragraph{Fine-tuning experiments} Once the module is adapted to mBERT, we benchmark the model in the full and hybrid modes (see Section \ref{ch9:sec:ch2sw_finetune}) using the LinCE benchmark \citep{aguilar-etal-2020-lince}.
+Particularly, we focus on language identification (LID), part-of-speech (POS) tagging, named entity recognition (NER), and sentiment analysis (SA).
 Table \ref{ch9:tab:lince_dev_results} shows the results of the experiments using the full and hybrid modes.
-For each model, we use the simulated and pre-trained (i.e., ``Simulation $\rightarrow$ Pre-training $\rightarrow$ Simulation'') versions of the char2subword module.
+Also, we include ELMo's test scores\footnote{\url{ritual.uh.edu/lince/leaderboard}} as baseline since ELMo composes its representations from characters.
+For each proposed model, we use the approximated and pre-trained (i.e., ``Approx. $\rightarrow$ Pre-training $\rightarrow$ Approx.'') versions of the char2subword module.
 The language identification results are not a strong indicator of improvement since the scores are all very close.\footnote{ The average score for LID across language pairs is 95.71\% for mBERT (baseline) and 95.80\% for char2subword module (hybrid, pre-trained). } Nevertheless, it is important to note that the model, regardless of the version, can perform on par with the mBERT baseline.
-This suggests that the char2subword module is learning good representations compatible with the rest of the mBERT model (i.e., mBERT transformer layers).
+This suggests that the char2subword representations are compatible with the rest of the mBERT model (i.e., mBERT transformer layers).

-For the POS and NER tasks, the tendency is different.
+For the POS and NER tasks, we see improvements compared to mBERT.
 The hybrid pre-trained experiment for Hindi-English is significantly better than the baseline for both POS (89.64\% vs. 87.86\%) and NER (74.91\% vs. 72.94\%).
-One of the reasons for this performance boost is due to the noise that splitting transliterated Hindi (i.e., Hindi wrote with the Roman script) generates for the baseline.
+One of the reasons for this performance boost is due to the noise that splitting transliterated Hindi (i.e., Romanized Hindi) generates for the baseline.
 On the contrary, the char2subword compresses the transliterated words into a single vector, reducing the noise in the model.
 The NER results for Spanish-English (es-en) and Modern Standard Arabic-Egyptian Arabic (msa-arz) also exceed the baseline (64.26\% vs. 62.66\%).
 Although there is no transliteration in these language pairs, there is still much noise coming from social media user-generated language.
-Also, the fact that the char2subword was pre-trained on Spanish and Arabic data improves the model's representations and robustness for such languages.
+Also, pre-training the char2subword on Spanish and Arabic data improves the model's representations and robustness for such languages.